 We are most interested in the effects of the introduction of the word ‘function’ at different stages in students’ mathematics: in grade 7 in Israeli schools and in year 12 in English schools.
-We will return to the issue later, but at this point we wish to emphasise that the essential role of ‘word’ in concept development, as sign, has been conjectured and studied since Vygotsky (1986; see also Wertsch, 2007).
-The association of concept images with the mediated role of ‘word’ early in the learning of functions may well facilitate richer connections and meaning during students’ development than an apparently fragmented set of activities building concept images that are associated by a unifying term later in the curriculum.
+We will return to the issue later, but at this point we wish to emphasise that the essential role of theword in concept development, as sign, has been conjectured and studied since Vygotsky (1986; see also Wertsch, 2007).
+The association of concept images with the mediated role of theword early in the learning of functions may well facilitate richer connections and meaning during students’ development than an apparently fragmented set of activities building concept images that are associated by a unifying term later in the curriculum.
 As the notion of concept image is much better known in the field than the discussion around word and sign systems we will continue to use concept image and will reserve further discussion for later in the paper.

 From the preceding discussion, the dimensions of the students' concept image include: action/process; point-wise/global; correspondence/covariation, with process, global and covariation being more closely associated with eventually understanding functions as objects.
 One relevant question is to what extent these shifts in meaning and the concept images are curriculum-dependent.
 Concept images are influenced by the examples to which students have been exposed in school (Vinner, 1983).
 Curricula are designed with a particular conceptual progression in mind, so it is not surprising if students display similar order of learning as their curriculum.
 The example space students can draw on for functions is limited by their experience of functions, and tends to be orientated around prototype examples as used by teachers and textbooks (Schwarz & Hershkowitz, 1999).

 These two aspects of the learning process, the learning experiences of students according to teachers’ decisions and choices of contexts and resources, and the structure of the curriculum, are of interest to us in this study.
 We will return to discuss our view in the concluding section, following the analysis of the data, but we wish to point out at this stage that we take a Vygotskian perspective on learning whereby what students learn is internalization from what precedes them on the social plane.
 Language is critical here and will therefore play an important role in our reflections, and it is also of importance that the 'social' includes the teacher's choice of examples of functions, and how their features are emphasised or alternatively taken-for-granted, since this is how students will also organise their knowledge, responses and discourse.
 This connection is made by Vinner (1983) and we would go further to say it also explains that, even if a student's concept image is well-populated, they may still be socialised into showing limited 'normal' knowledge in communication.
-Coming from a more Piagetian perspective, Dubinsky also recognises that response to a situation is not the same thing as revealing one's total potential repertoire (Dubinsky, 1989, p.
+Coming from a more Piagetian perspective, Dubinsky also recognised that response to a situation is not the same thing as revealing one's total potential repertoire (Dubinsky, 1989, p.
 2):

 An individual’s mathematical knowledge is her or his tendency to respond to perceived mathematical problem situations and their solutions by reflecting on them in a social context and constructing or reconstructing mathematical actions, processes and objects and organising these in schemas to use in dealing with the situations.